hivenetwork78-cmyk/psx-bots/README.md

-PSX Trading Bots – initial setup
+# PSX Bots Starter

+Deployed with Next.js on Vercel.